vives-projectwerk-2-2020/back-end/README.md

 ### Sensors

+The sensors table can be managed using GET, POST, PUT and DELETE request.
+More information about each request is listed bellow.

-All sensors with their information can be obtained with following get request:
+All sensors with their information can be obtained with following GET request:

 ```
 GET http://<ip>:8080/sensors